-Welcome to the 58th Annual General Meeting of Luseland Credit Union Limited (LCU).
-The success of the Annual General Meeting depends on the participation of our members and we appreciate your time and attendance this evening.
+Welcome to the 59th Annual General Meeting of Luseland Credit Union Limited (LCU).
+The success of the annual general meeting depends on the participation of our members, and we appreciate your time and attendance this evening.
+It is my pleasure to present this report to the membership.